supermemo-wiki/SuperMemo.Wiki/blogs/guillem/learning-as-a-remedy-to-depression.md

 ## Alone yet not lonely
 Hikikomori period.

-## Lost the oppotunity of my life; made the biggest realitzation of my life.
+## The remedy
-I made the mental click when reading some Wozniak readings.
+Lost the oppotunity of my life; made the biggest realitzation of my life I made the mental click when reading some Wozniak readings.